adelagar/azurefwp/README.md

 ### The solution can be leveraged for either Azure Commercial or Azure Government. ###

-### This is a public repository released "as is" for anypne to clone, modify, and use as part of their personal deployment. ###
+### This is a public repository released "as is" for anyone to clone, modify, and use as part of their personal deployment. ###

 ### Please note you will need to know the Public IP of your VPN Peering Partner, the preshared key, and the remote network segment before deploying this solution. ###